marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 ---
-description: Guide to add Bootstrap 4 to Jekyll with focus on having also a CSS stylesheet using bootstrap variables and also custom variables.
+description: Guide to add Bootstrap 4 to Jekyll with focus on having also a CSS stylesheet using its variables and custom ones.
 ---

 ## Overview